-I’m a dedicated Nikon man and have been for around 10 years now.
+I'm a dedicated Nikon man and have been for around 10 years now.
 My first DSLR was the Nikon D50, followed by the D300, and now I use the Nikon D700.
 My favourite lens is the Sigma 12-24 mm for those ultra-wide shots, though I also use the Nikon 70-300, the 24-85, and the classic 50mm to get that sweet bokeh.
 My flash unit is a Nikon Speedlight SB900.
-As for applications, I use Lightroom 3 for importing and cataloguing my shots, and Photoshop CS5 to liven them up a bit.
+As for applications, I use Adobe Lightroom for importing and cataloguing my shots, and Adobe Photoshop to liven them up a bit.

 How much time do you spend post-processing pictures vs. taking them?

 Thankfully I spend a lot more time shooting than editing the images.
 I take a lot of photos and then go through and choose the best ones, just like everybody else.
 Depending on the picture, I generally spend about 10 or 15 minutes editing to get the result I want.